Fifa World Cup 2022: These are today’s games and kick-off times in Qatar

-Qatar World Cup 2022 schedule: What games are on today, TV channels & kick-off times, including Japan v Spain
+Qatar World Cup 2022 schedule: What games are on today and kick-off times, including Brazil v South Korea

-We are now 11 days into the 2022 World Cup - here are all of the matches taking place in Qatar today including Germany v Costa Rica
+Half of the places in the quarter finals of this years World Cup are still up for grabs

-We are almost two weeks into the greatest global footballing event, the World Cup.
-The tournament, being held in Qatar, has thrown up some major surprises too such as Saudi Arabia beating one of the favourites, Argentina.
+The 2022 World Cup in Qatar has reached the knockout stages and already several teams have booked their place in the last eight.
+England and France are among those through to the quarter finals.

 Advertisement